ProfessorSalty/studytopics/study_topics.md

 ## Mixed Content
 ### What is it?
+Mixed content occurs when the initial HTML is loaded over a secure (HTTPS) connection, but other resources (media, stylesheets, scripts) are loaded over insecure (HTTP).
+It is broken up into two general categories:

+* Passive - This is content that does not interact with the rest of the page.
+  This includes images, video, and audio.
+* Active - This is content that does interact with the rest of the page.
+This includes scripts, stylesheets, iframes, flash, and other code that the browser can execute.
+Active Mixed Content has the highest potential for damage to the user.

 ### Why is it a problem?
+* Secrecy - HTTPS prevents an attacker from evesdropping on requests.
+Mixed content reveals those requests.
+This opens up the user to man-in-the-middle attack.
+* Integrity - HTTPS lets the browser detect if an attacker has changed any of the data the browser is receiving.
+While this is important for media and other content, it's critical for scripts that transfer sensitive data.
+* Authentication - It's important to know that the server you're requesting data from is the same server that you expect and not someone impersonating your bank.

+### How do we prevent it?
+* Always use HTTPS URLS when loading resources.
+* Use the Content-Security-Policy-Report-Only header to monitor mixed content errors on your site.
+* Use the upgrade-insecure-requests CSP directive to protect visitors.

 ## Cross Site Request Forgery
 ### What is it?